 Once you find your compatible golf ball, cling to it.
 Make that your favorite choice.
-In the beginning, playing with random balls is not very useful.
+In the beginning, playing with random balls was not very useful.
 Cling to a specific type and build your skill with it.

 Check compatibility with your club.

-When buying golf balls, it is essential to remember that the ball you choose will provide different performance with different clubs.
+When buying golf balls, it is essential to remember that the ball you choose will provide different performances with different clubs.
 Performance varies upon wedges, iron, drivers, and putters.
 You have to check the compatibility of selective balls with your club.